duneanalytics/sim-idx-ts/README.md

 app.use('*', middlewares.authentication);
 ```

+*Note: In non-production environments, the authentication middleware will be disabled.*

 ## Environment Variables

 The library expects these environment variables:

 - `DB_CONNECTION_STRING`: Your database connection string
-- `DISABLE_AUTHENTICATION`: Set to `true` to disable middleware authentication.
-Useful for local development.
+- `NODE_ENV`: Set to `production` for production environments.

 ## Development